Emergent stability in complex network dynamics

-In Fig.\ \ref{TestingGround} we present, for each system, its dynamic equation (blue), and list the relevant networks upon which it was tested (violet).
+In Fig.\ \ref{TestingGround} we present, for each system, its dynamic equation (blue), and the list of relevant networks upon which it was tested (violet).
 In some cases the system features several fixed-points, for example, Epidemic (Fig.\ \ref{TestingGround}a) exhibits a healthy state (inactive $\x_0$) and a pandemic state (active $\x_1$).
 These states are presented using a $3$D visualization.
-The network is laid out on the $x,y$ plane, and the activity $x_i$ of all nodes is captured by the vertical $z$-axis displacement.
-Hence under $\x_0$ all nodes remain on the $x,y$ plane ($z = 0$), while in the active $\x_1$ they all have $x_i > 0$.
-Finally, we derive the dynamic exponents $\Omega = (\eta,\mu,\nu,\rho)$ for each system around its active state (orange); see Supplementary Section 3, where we also treat the inactive states.
+The network is laid out on the $x,y$ plane, and the activities $x_i$ of all nodes are captured by the vertical $z$-axis displacement.
+Hence under $\x_0$ all nodes remain on the $x,y$ plane ($z = 0$), while in the active state $\x_1$ they all have $x_i > 0$.
+Finally, we display our predicted dynamic exponents $\Omega = (\eta,\mu,\nu,\rho)$ for each system around its active state (orange); see Supplementary Section 4, where we also derive $\Omega$ for the inactive states.

-Perturbing the system around its active fixed-point, we constructed the Jacobian matrix $J$ for each of our $35$ systems.
-In Fig.\ \ref{JacobianFig} we find that, indeed, the diagonal ($\m Wii$) and off-diagonal ($\m Wij$) weights of $J$ follow the predicted scaling of (\ref{Jii}) and (\ref{Jij_p}).
-For example, in Epidemic we predict $\mu = 1$, while for Regulatory we have $\mu = 0$, both scaling relationships clearly evident in Fig.\ \ref{JacobianFig}b and d.
-This means that extracting all diagonal terms independently from $P_0(w)$, as in $\Ea$, misses the actual patterns that arise from the nonlinear Epidemic/Regulatory dynamics.
-Similarly, the off-diagonal terms are proportional to $d_i^{-1}\m Gij d_j^{0}$ in Epidemic (Fig.\ \ref{JacobianFig}c) and $d_i^{0} \m Gij d_j^{-2}$ in Regulatory (Fig.\ \ref{JacobianFig}e), once again overruling the random construction in which $\m Wij$ are extracted from an arbitrary $P_1(w)$.
+Perturbing the system around its active fixed-point, we constructed the Jacobian matrix $J$ for each of our $35$ systems (Supplementary Section 7.2).
+In Fig.\ \ref{JacobianFig} we find that, indeed, the diagonal ($\m Wii$) and off-diagonal ($\m Wij$) weights of our numerically obtained $J$ (blue symbols) follow the predicted scaling of (\ref{Jii}) and (\ref{Jij}) (orange solid lines).
+For example, in Epidemic we predict $\mu = 1$, while for Regulatory we have $\mu = 0$, both scaling relationships clearly evident in Fig.\ \ref{JacobianFig}b,d.
+This means that extracting all diagonal terms independently from $P_0(w)$, as in $\Ea$, misses the distinct patterns that arise from the nonlinear Epidemic/Regulatory dynamics.
+Similarly, the off-diagonal terms are proportional to $d_i^{-1}\m Gij d_j^{0}$ in Epidemic (Fig.\ \ref{JacobianFig}c) and $d_i^{0} \m Gij d_j^{-2}$ in Regulatory (Fig.\ \ref{JacobianFig}e) - once again, in striking agreement with our theoretical predictions (orange solid lines).
+And yet, in stark contrast with the random construction $\Ea$, where $\m Wij$ are extracted blindly from $P_1(w)$.